 The strategy is being implemented over a three-year period.
 It sets out national and local commitments and actions that will support verifiers to strengthen the skills and competence of the workforce, attract, recruit and retain people in essential job roles.

-The strategy supports the development of a workforce that has the competency and capability to deliver a first-class service.
-A key part of the strategy is developing a workforce that has the necessary skills and experience to carry out the verification role and be afforded the opportunity to gain the relevant qualifications.
-The expected outcome is for a sustainable service that can respond to new challenges, such as advances in construction technology and the digital world.
+It is essential for verifiers to have a workforce with the capacity and capability to deliver a sustainable service.
+A key part of the strategy is for building standards staff to be afforded the opportunity to gain the relevant qualifications.
+The expected outcome is for a service that can respond to new challenges, such as advances in construction technology and the digital world.

 Commitments and actions